buggedf11/school/README.md

 ## Usage

 1. Open a terminal or command prompt and navigate to the project directory.
-2. Run the script: `pass searcher.py`
+2. Run the script: `pas searcher.py`
 3. Follow the prompts to enter your know password information to find all the relavent passwords.

 ## Contributing